We’ve created an updated collection of fitness fundraising ideas — check out our latest post for more inspiration here.

-Increase awareness of your studio and create a positive association with your community by organizing a fitness fundraiser.
+Increase awareness of your studio and create a positive association with your community by organizing a fitness fundraiser (the best kind of marketing!).
 By hosting a charity ride or bootcamp and donating all the event registration fees to a non-profit, you will not only energize your current clients, but it will likely draw the participation of friends, family members and locals who want to help.

 Contributing to a worthy non-profit and creating goodwill between your studio and your community is a huge benefit.
 Plus, charity events also hold a lot of marketing value for your studio as well.